Yeqzids/mpecwatch/README.md

 ## Change log

+* 2026 May 8: added year range search to the observatory browser page.
 * 2025 Oct 1: a major upgrade -- detailed object data/breakdowns are now available; more survey programs are added to the survey page.
 * 2025 May 12: tables of individual observers/measurers are now available; formatting errors in some observer/measurer names are fixed.
 * 2024 Oct 5: statistics of individual survey program is now available.